Downpatrick, Killough and Ardglass Railway

 The Downpatrick, Killough and Ardglass Railway (DKALR) was an Irish gauge railway in Ireland linking Downpatrick with Ardglass.
-The Company was incorporated on 29 November 1890 by the Downpatrick, Killough & Ardglass Railway Act, obtained under the Light Railways (Ireland) Act 1889.
+The company was incorporated on 29 November 1890 by the Downpatrick, Killough, and Ardglass Light Railway Order 1890, obtained under the Light Railways (Ireland) Act 1889.
 It was in effect a subsidiary of the Belfast and County Down Railway who were to build and operate it.
 The line found itself under the control of the Ulster Transport Authority and was closed on 16 January 1950.

 This minor extension of the company’s railway network ultimately proved underwhelming in terms of operational success.
 The line passed through a sparsely populated region, and aside from limited seasonal tourist excursions and fish transport, its primary freight commodity was potatoes.
 In an effort to boost potato shipments, reduced through rates were introduced.
 However, this strategy failed to counter the growing trend of direct maritime potato exports from the ports of Killough, Ardglass, and Dundrum, which continued to increase between 1890 and 1910.

 Although fish transport saw a notable rise during the same period, the volume remained insufficient to make the line financially viable.
 Preferential through rates were offered for fish bound for major English markets, along with discounted rates to Belfast, where most of the catch was sold to local retailers.
 Despite these measures and the corresponding growth in fish freight, the line consistently operated at a financial loss.

 The Downpatrick–Ardglass branch of the Belfast and County Down Railway (BCDR) remained in service until the broader closure of the county’s railway infrastructure in 1950.
 Its construction and prolonged operation—despite persistently low traffic volumes—represented a long-term financial burden for the railway company.
 The line’s establishment was made possible by substantial financial subsidies from the British Government, reflecting an official initiative to support the anticipated expansion of the fishing industry and to stimulate economic development in a geographically isolated area.

 The continued operation of the branch line, despite its chronic revenue deficits, can be partly attributed to the BCDR’s progressive transport policy, which prioritized maintaining services in regions where there was a reasonable expectation of future traffic growth.